priyasavaliya20-collab/-Derivable-Judgement/Derivable Judgement/README.md

 upper = mean_age + margin
 ```

+### 🔍 Interpretation:
-📌 **Interpretation:** The intervals provide a likely range for the true population means.
+The intervals provide a likely range for the true population means.

+### ✅ Conclusion:
-📌 **Conclusion:** Population estimates are reliable and precise.
+Population estimates are reliable and precise.

 ---